Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - **Fixed icon alignment and size in mobile view**: Icons in Forex Market Time Zone Converter, Lot Size Calculator, and Quantum Analysis now align properly and maintain consistent size across all screen sizes
   - **Vertical alignment**: Changed from `items-center` to `items-start` to align icons to the top of title text instead of middle
   - **Icon positioning**: Added `mt-0.5` (2px top margin) to align icon baseline with text baseline
-  - **Size consistency**: Added responsive sizing classes `w-5 h-5 sm:w-5 sm:h-5` to ensure icons maintain 20px × 20px size across all breakpoints
+  - **Size consistency**: Icons use fixed `w-5 h-5` sizing to ensure they maintain 20px × 20px size across all breakpoints
   - **Prevent shrinking**: Added `flex-shrink-0` to prevent icons from shrinking when title text wraps on mobile
   - **Impact**: All three widget icons now have consistent size and top-aligned positioning, improving visual hierarchy and readability on mobile devices
 - **Files affected**: